hupili/python-for-data-and-media-communication-gitbook/README.md

 # Python and Data Analysis for Communication Students

 This is an open source text book for communication students to learn Python and data skills.
-The purpose of this course is to motivate the students to become a [T-shape talent](http://www.caseinterview.com/t-shaped-skills) in communication field.
-The course involves intensive training of Python and quest in solving practical problems.
-This open source book collects all the materials related with lab exercises covering basic Python, data scraping, table manipulation and data mining.
-[Week 00](notes-week-00.md) note walks you through our learning environment so you know how to find learning materials and seek for help effectively.
-You can get started with no background in programming or technology.
+No prerequisites, like prior programming or technology experience, are required.
+However, expect intensive training and quest in solving practical problems in media and communication fields.
+This repo collects lecture notes, lab exercises and data sets.

+You can get started from [Week 00](notes-week-00.md).
+It walks you through our learning environment so you know how to find learning materials and seek for help effectively.
+When you encounter any problem, please use GitHub search function first.
+For example, you can [search for "encoding"](https://github.com/hupili/python-for-data-and-media-communication-gitbook/search?q=encoding&unscoped_q=encoding) in this repo.
+If still unsolved, feel free to ask in the issue tracker.
+Last but not least, you are welcome to contribute to this ever growing open source book.
+Interested readers please check out [Guide for contributors](guide-for-contributor.md).

+We expect the student in the digital era never set any limit for themselves and grow to a [T-shape talent](http://www.caseinterview.com/t-shaped-skills).

 <!-- TOC -->